torabian/fireback/docs/docs/intro.md

 ---
 sidebar_position: 1
 ---
-# Fireback ‐ Ultimate Go FullStack Framework
+# Fireback – Microservice-First Fullstack Framework in Go

-Fireback is a backend framework written in Go, for Go developers.
-Fireback is opinated, it could be making developing of certain type of projects 20x-30x faster, and easier.
+Fireback is a backend framework written in Go, built for creating **modular microservices** and fullstack applications.
+It helps you move fast by generating Go services, client SDKs, and boilerplate code based on **definition files**.
-Fireback depends on definition files to create entities, actions, dto and uses those definitions to create go code, react code, android and ios.

-Although fireback is for creating backend, it has a look on Android, Swift, React/Native apps and generates sdk for them, to make it easier to use your backend or microservice directly in the apps.
-When you complete your backend in fireback, cli tools can be used to generate react sdk, and other platform tools.
+These definitions describe your entities, actions, and DTOs, which Fireback uses to generate:

+- Go microservices with REST APIs
+- React SDKs
+- Android and iOS SDKs (via Kotlin/Swift)

+This ensures consistent communication between backend and frontend, and lets your apps consume microservices directly with minimal integration effort.

-Fireback is pure golang, you can organize your code as you want after all, you can use it in new projects or add it to your existing projects.
-Code tries to be independent as much as possible, but it is on top of Gin and Gorm libraries, and has few other things for cli.
+Fireback is written in pure Go.
+You can structure your services as needed—use it in greenfield projects or drop it into existing systems.
+While it's built on top of **Gin** and **Gorm**, Fireback keeps dependencies minimal and avoids lock-in.

-Fireback comes with `workspaces` module, which includes many day to day functionality, such as user signin, signup, forget password, ABAC, role permission system, and many more you might need to build a mid to large scale backend.
+It also includes tools for common backend needs, such as authentication, ABAC, and role-permission management—making it a solid foundation for mid to large-scale distributed systems.

 ## License